Ralph Mellanby (1934-)

 In 1998, Ralph received an Honorary Doctor of Laws degree from the University of Windsor.

-A new book by Ralph (with Mike Brophy), Walking With Legends, about Hockey Night in Canada, was due for publication in October 2007.
+A book by Ralph (with Mike Brophy), Walking With Legends, about Hockey Night in Canada, was published in October 2007.